Top 10 Jason Newsted Metallica Songs

 ‘Wherever I May Roam’

-Chief among its many unexpected sonic developments, Metallica’s unnamed fifth album replaced the unforgiving precision required of their trademarked progressive thrashing with the much more natural groove and feel of classic rock, thus essentially liberating Jason Newsted from simply mimicking guitar parts and finding ways to shine on standout songs, like ‘Wherever I May Roam.’
+Chief among its many unexpected sonic developments, Metallica’s self-titled fifth record, aka ‘The Black Album,’ replaced the unforgiving precision required of their trademarked progressive thrashing with the much more natural groove and feel of classic rock.
+The change essentially liberated Jason Newsted from simply mimicking guitar parts, allowing him to find ways to shine on standout songs like this entry on our list Top 10 Jason Newsted Metallica Songs.

 ‘Harvester of Sorrow’

-Newsted’s prominent showing on the aforementioned EP led many to question the wisdom (or lack thereof) behind his virtual invisibility on the ensuing ‘…And Justice for All’ — an album that revealed Metallica’s occasionally obstinate views on production that would lead to fatal consequences on ‘St. Anger.’
-And yet, not even burying Jason’s burial in the mix could disguise the steel-tipped boot-wearing walking bass line brought to the devastating ‘Harvester of Sorrow.’
+Newsted’s prominent showing on the aforementioned EP led many to question the wisdom (or lack thereof) behind his virtual invisibility on the ensuing ‘…And Justice for All’ — an album that revealed Metallica’s views on production that would lead to fatal consequences on ‘St. Anger.’
+And yet, not even burying Jason in the mix could disguise the steel-tipped boot-wearing walking bass line brought to the devastating ‘Harvester of Sorrow.’

 ‘Where the Wild Things Are’

 The next tune in our list of Top 10 Jason Newsted Metallica Songs was one of just three co-writes he contributed to the band: a fact that beggars comprehension, given the wealth of incredible tunes Newsted penned for his previous band, Flotsam and Jetsam.
-At any rate, and for what it’s worth, the haunting ‘Where the Wild Things Are’ proved to be a highlight of the rather underwhelming ‘Reload’ album.
+At any rate, the haunting ‘Where the Wild Things Are’ proved to be a highlight of the rather underwhelming ‘Reload’ album.

 'The God that Failed'